flybywiresim/docs/docs/beginner-guide/takeoff-climb-cruise.md

 For this guide we assume you started cold & dark at the gate and taxied to the runway holding point as per the previous chapters of this beginner guide.

-If you did start on the runway you can skip the first part (Line-up) and directly continue reading Takeoff.
+If you did start on the runway you can skip the first part (Lineup) and directly continue reading [Takeoff](#2-takeoff).

 ## Pre-requisites